 The Supreme Court's decision in the 1972 case of Roe v.
 Wade was -- and is still -- the most important decision affecting abortion in the United States.
 Roe made it possible for women to terminate their pregnancies for virtually any reason within certain gestational time limits.

 Since Roe, abortion has come under scrutiny by lawmakers and abortion opponents who have pushed for stricter abortion laws over the past several decades.
 For instance, the 1992 case of Planned Parenthood v.
-Casey upheld a woman's right to legal abortion, but imposed state regulation of other aspects of abortion such as 24-hour waiting periods, informed consent requirements, parental consent provisions, and a record keeping mandate.
+Casey upheld a woman's right to legal abortion, but allowed for states to impose certain restrictions on abortion, such as 24-hour waiting periods, informed consent requirements, parental consent provisions, and record keeping mandates.

-Although legal abortion still carries, the future of abortion leans toward stricter boundaries that seem to chip away at the essential holding of Roe.
+Although legal abortion is still the law of the land, the future of abortion leans toward stricter limitations that seem to chip away at the essential holding of Roe.

 Below is a summary of abortion laws that arguably limit a woman's right to have an abortion.
 For state-specific information, check your state's abortion laws.

-Several states require women to receive counseling before an abortion procedure.
-The type of counseling varies among the states, but may include: (1) information about a potential link between breast cancer and abortions, (2) the fetus' ability to feel pain, (3) mental health consequences, and (4) availability of ultrasounds.
+Most states require women to receive counseling before an abortion procedure.
+The type of counseling varies among the states, but may include:

-Almost half of the states require a woman to wait 24 hours before receiving an abortion.
+More than half of the states require a woman to wait 24 hours (or longer) before receiving an abortion.
 A handful of states also require a woman to visit a clinic more than once between the initial consultation and the actual abortion procedure.

 Doctor and Hospital Requirements